FAQ

 Any PR is welcome 🙂

 If you want to contribute, head over to the community to talk about the features you want to develop.
 This will allow you to check in with the other developers and make sure nobody is already working on it.
-It will also be a good oportunity to discuss "specifications", before going into development!
+It will also be a good opportunity to discuss "specifications", before going into development!

 What is the philosophy of the project?